It’s officially Thanksgiving week (!!!), and I’ve got one thing on my mind: All the food.

 - Preheat oven to 400 degrees F (204 degrees C).

-- Add sliced squash to a bare baking sheet (1 large or 2 small, depending on size of squash) and toss with oil and sea salt, then arrange in a single layer.
+- Add sliced squash to a bare baking sheet (1 large or 2 small, depending on size of squash // as original recipe is written // use fewer or more baking sheets, as needed, if altering batch size) and toss with oil and sea salt.
+Then arrange in a single layer.

 - Bake for 20-25 minutes, flipping once at the halfway point to ensure even baking.
 You’ll know it's done when fork tender, golden brown, and slightly caramelized (see photo).